ibmppl/ibmppl/docs/ppl/wrapper/python_wrapper.md

          for pe in e.properties():
             print ('Edge property ', pe.name(), pe.value())
 ```

+# Test code
+We provide a test code in python for users to try out native store
+in python environment, the code is available at [python_wrapper_test.py](docs/ppl/wrapper/python_wrapper_test.py)

 # Building and running
 The directory contains a makefile, which can be invoked via `make`.
 This
 should build all the necessary components. `libleveldb.so` needs to be